Bauxite mining in Australia: Weipa Mine

-Weipa Mine is located on the Cape York Peninsula in Queensland and currently owned by Rio Tinto.
+Weipa bauxite mine is located on the Cape York Peninsula in Queensland and currently owned by Rio Tinto.
 In 2018, the mine produced 30.4 million tonnes of bauxite with an alumina percentage of approximately 50.6% Al2O3.
 The Weipa mine began operations in 1963.
 Bauxite mining at Weipa wasn't considered until the late 1950s when Harry Evans, a geologist, discovered the large-scale Weipa bauxite deposits.
 The deposit was originally part of Aboriginal reserves but was leased to Comalco (now known as Rio Tinto) to mine after the “Commonwealth Aluminium Corporation Pty.
 Limited Agreement Act 1957” removed Indigenous ownership of the area surrounding the deposits.
 Since then, Rio Tinto has joined three agreements with local Indigenous groups to benefit Indigenous communities surrounding the Weipa mine.
 These agreements are the ELY Bauxite Mining Project Agreement (EBMPA) made in 1997, the Western Cape Communities Co-Existence Agreement (WCCCA) made in 2001, and the Western Cape Regional Partnership Heads of Agreement made in 2008.

 Weipa mine is currently made up of three separate bauxite mines at the East Weipa, Andoom and Amrun deposits.
 The East Weipa mine is where bauxite mining in Weipa began and has been operating continuously since 1963.
 Deposits at the East Weipa mine are beginning to run out which has led to the development of the Amrun mine in 2018.
 Rio Tinto has two refineries, the Alumina Limited refinery and the Yarwun alumina refinery, where bauxite mined at Weipa is refined.
 Otherwise, the raw bauxite ore is exported.